jasonwebb/reaction-diffusion-playground/README.md

 ## What is reaction-diffusion?
 Reaction-diffusion is a mathematical model describing how two chemicals might _react_ to each other as they _diffuse_ through a medium together.
-It was proposed by Alan Turing in 1952 as a possible explanation for the interesting patterns of stripes and spots that are seen on the skin/fur of animals like giraffes and leopards.
+It was [proposed by Alan Turing in 1952](https://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf) as a possible explanation for how the interesting patterns of stripes and spots that are seen on the skin/fur of animals like giraffes and leopards form.

-The reaction-diffusion equations really only describes how the concentrations of the chemicals change over time, which means that all of the interesting patterns and behaviors that we see are [emergent](https://en.wikipedia.org/wiki/Emergence) phenomena.
+The reaction-diffusion equations really only describes how the concentrations of the chemicals change over time, which means that all of the interesting patterns and behaviors that we see are [emergent phenomena](https://en.wikipedia.org/wiki/Emergence).

-Here's what the equations looks like:
+Here's what the equations look like:

 ![The two reaction-diffusion differential equations with boxes around each part, explained in text bubbles nearby.](https://camo.githubusercontent.com/6a5b7b40467455254ed239cfc966eda29f7cfcafda71e1212f407046396017e8/68747470733a2f2f7777772e6b61726c73696d732e636f6d2f72642d6571756174696f6e2e706e67)